johnzimmerman/cumulus/README.md

 ### Running Cumulus

 Cumulus is now installed, configured, and ready to run.
+By default, the script runs in **sandbox mode**.
+To execute it in **production mode**, use the `-p` or `--production` flag.
 You can execute the script manually by entering:

 ```bash
 ./cumulus.py